 - Include conversations between characters in your story.

 - “I hope it wasn’t a burglar!”
 Carl exclaimed.

 - “Oh no!”
 Melinda thought.
 “Mom’s going to be so upset!”

 - Add a quote to show a character’s response to a certain situation.

 - “That doesn’t make any sense at all!
 What were you thinking? shouted Mom.

-How can you get it all done?
 Start small.
 Choose two or three simple strategies to work on with each writing piece.
-Little by little your students will add to their bags of revision tricks.
-Soon they’ll be revising like pros.
+Little by little, your students will add to their revision tricks.